makeabilitylab/physcomp/jupyter/index.md

 Make some headers in markdown and then click on the `Table of Contents` button in the toolbar to see an auto-generated and clickable navigation sidebar.
 You can also access the TOC via the `Navigate` menu item.

 ![Screenshot showing how to access Jupyter Notebook TOC navigation sidebar](assets/images/JupyterNotebook_TOC2Example_Screenshot.png)

+Example of TOC running in Jupyter Notebook
+{: .fs-1 }

 ## How to use Jupyter Notebook